Ready To Move Abroad?

 • Higher education (Ensino Superior): ages 18 and above

-Checklist for Moving to Portugal
+Checklist for Moving to Portugal from the US

 Looking for a more extensive moving checklist?
 Have a look at our comprehensive packing guide here.